noahehall/theBookOfNoah/0current/aws/0aws.md

   - represented by `name-name-number`
 - availability zone: a distinct data center (or set of data centers) in a region
   - distinct location within a region thats insulated from failures in other availability zones
-  - each AZ within are connected through low-latency links
+  - each AZ within a region are connected through low-latency links
   - represented by a `letter`
 - edge locations
   - independent of region & azs